C2FO/comb/README.md

 Overview
 --------

+Framework for node that provides a one stop shop for frequently needed utilities, including:

+* Collections
+* Logging
+* String & date formatting

-Framework for node.
-See Usage
+See Usage for more details.

 ## Installation